tjhosek/03-Text-Adventure/README.md

 # 03-Text-Adventure
-Text adventure game
+A very simple text adventure game, where the player is thrown into a small labyrinth and has to escape using the clues granted by the descriptions.
+Run gameEngine.py to play.

-This is a test
+-Trevor